LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

 Students Diana Retana and Fernando Ruíz, from the Master in Biomedical Engineering and Industrial Engineering, respectively, direct the next theatrical performance that Chismarracos will premiere the second week of March.

 "Life is theater at its best, an adventure to find the character you have to play".
-This comment, made during the course of the interview, serves to introduce what will happen in the comedy of entanglement that prepares the theater company of Tecnun, Chismarracos; "a situation poorly handled by the characters due to the nonsense they are committing and entangle the script.
-It looks like a contest to see who can screw up the most, well, what happens when you put a world superstar in a provincial capital".
+This comment, made during the course of the interview, serves to introduce what will happen in the comedy of entanglement that prepares the theater company of Tecnun, Chismarracos; "a status poorly conducted by the characters due to the nonsense they are committing and entangle the script.
+It looks like a contest to see who can screw it up the most, well, what happens when you put a world superstar in a provincial capital".
 This is all that the students and directors, Diana Retana and Fernando Ruíz, can advance before its upcoming premiere.

 It is a text by the writer Muñoz Seca, "older than walking forward, but that does not mean it has lost its relevance.
 It is called La Farsa and we promise a lot of laughter to those who come to see it", say its directors.